IDMNYU/IdeationPrototyping_LadyK/schedule.md

             <li> Show Your Work </li>
     <li>Do:</li>
     <li> Try a Provocation Operation this week on yourself and/or with others.
 How did it go?
 Describe how your thinking changed, or where you got stuck.
 Write a short reflection and post under "reflections"</li>
+    <li> Post your thoughts after watching Everything is a Remix.
+Has this changed your thinking?
+How so or why not?
+Reflect.
+Post under "reflections"</li>
        <li> <a href = "Midterm.md">Future project Research </a>.
 Check the <a href= "assignmentBriefs/FutureResearchWeekly.md"> Future Research Project Weekly Brief </a> for the specific steps.</li>
          <li><a href= "constant_input_output.md"> Constant Input/Constant Ouput</li> </a>
     <li><a href ="TimeManagementTechniques/tm_kanBan.md">Time Management System: Kanban System</a></li>